Detailed content of our market study

 Demand for truffles has continued to rise since ****, according to France AgriMer.

 Since the beginning of the **th century, a collapse in truffle production could have led to the disappearance of the industry.
 In fact, production has fallen from over *,*** tonnes a year to less than ** tonnes, mainly due to the two world wars, which took truffle growers away from their truffle fields, and the rural exodus and desertification of the countryside, which also explain the slow disappearance of truffles.
-Yet demand for truffles has not diminished, and this low supply/demand ratio has contributed to the luxury nature of truffles.
+However, demand has not diminished, and this very low supply/demand ratio has contributed to giving truffles their luxurious character.
 Today, demand is said to be ** times greater than production, which partly explains the high prices of this local product, which occupies a key position at the heart of French gastronomy.

 In France, demand has been constant in recent years, indicating a stable consumption trend that is far from weakening, despite the chronic drop in production due to drought.
 It is estimated that around ** tonnes of truffles are consumed in France every year, a large proportion of which have to be imported.